 WomenArts (www.WomenArts.org), 1442A Walnut St #67, Berkeley, CA 94709 –

 (Note: WomenArts was based in Northampton, MA from 1994 to 2007)

-- Launching SWAN Day, a new international holiday to raise the visibility of women artists – There have been over 1,700 SWAN events in 36 countries in its first 10 years;
+- Launching SWAN Day, a new international holiday to raise the visibility of women artists – There were over 2,000 SWAN events in 36 countries in its first 12 years;

 - Building a website that provided excellent free services to 300,000 visitors a year;

 - Building a diverse international constituent base of 12,000 women artists and allies;

-- Raising approximately $5 million over 23 years in grants and individual gifts including the WomenArts Endowment Fund of $480,000.
+- Raising approximately $5 million over 25 years for marginalized women artists in grants and individual gifts including the WomenArts Endowment Fund of $480,000.